 The first church was probably built at the time of Emperor Constantine on the site of St. Lawrence's martyrdom; the church was rebuilt in the XIVth century together with a large nunnery which was assigned to the Poor Clares.
-The fašade was redesigned in 1574, while the elaborate door is a work of the second half of the XVIIth century
+The fašade was redesigned in 1574, while the elaborate wooden door was made in 1684.

 You may wish to see the church as it appeared in a 1588 Guide to Rome.

 Palazzo Cimarra was built in 1736; it is attributed (without specific evidence) to Ferdinando Fuga who at that time was working at nearby Chiesa del Bambin Ges¨.
-In the last years of the XVIIIth century it became the residence of Count Sousa Holstein, Portuguese Ambassador in Rome, whose son Pedro became a famous statesman.
-Notwithstanding the commanding view of its loggia over most of Rome, the palace eventually was used as barracks for the Papal Zouaves, a corps of infantry founded in 1861, whose members came mainly from France, Belgium and the Netherlands.
+In the last years of the XVIIIth century it became the residence of Count Sousa Holstein, Portuguese Ambassador to the Papal State, whose son Pedro became a famous statesman.
+Notwithstanding the commanding view of its loggia over most of Rome, eventually the palace was used as barracks for the Papal Zouaves, a corps of infantry founded in 1861, whose members came mainly from France, Belgium and the Netherlands.

 The neighbourhood has several other interesting XVIIIth century buildings and Palazzo Falletti along Via Panisperna has an elegant fountain in its courtyard.

-According to tradition St. Lawrence was imprisoned in the dungeon of the house of Hyppolitus, a Roman centurion.
+According to tradition St. Lawrence was imprisoned in the dungeon of the house of Hippolytus, a Roman centurion.

 In the dungeon there was a small spring (fonte) of water, which was used by St. Lawrence to baptize another prisoner, a

 blind man who recovered his sight.
-The miracle convinced Hyppolitus to embrace the Christian faith and for this he was put to death.
-Probably because his name could mean loose horse, Hyppolitus was tied to two or four horses that dragged him to death; he is the patron saint of horses.
+The miracle convinced Hippolytus to embrace the Christian faith.
+According to tradition (probably because his name could mean loose horse) Hippolytus was tied to two or four horses that dragged him to death; he is the patron saint of horses.

-A church was built above the dungeon and it was dedicated to Lawrence and Hyppolitus; it was rebuilt in the XVIth century and its fašade was redesigned in the XIXth century.
+A church was built above the dungeon and it was dedicated to Lawrence and Hippolytus; it was rebuilt in the XVIth century and its fašade was redesigned in the XIXth century.